bartonlab/paper-HIV-coevolution/README.md

 ---
 # Inference of Selection Coefficients and Fitness Values

 This document describes the computational pipeline used to infer selection coefficients and compute fitness values from sequence data.
+The soruce code is written in `jobs/src/inf.cpp` .
 > The core inference code was adapted from the prior work by Sohail et al. (2021) [MPL-inference](https://github.com/bartonlab/paper-MPL-inference).

 ## Overview of Steps